kayas257/DHT11-zynq/README.md

 ## NOTE
 * This repo includes in source file, you may have to create ip block out of it and spawn it in ur design.
 * To use kernel driver you need device tree which has to be included while building kernel.
+* Please remember to chnage baseaddress according to your design

 Any issue mail at
 Kayasdev@gmail.com or raise an issue